EtiTheSpirit/Project-Duality/README.md

 ![Duality](https://i.imgur.com/icbUnPg.png "Project Duality")

-Project Duality is an AI.
-The AI is intended to meet a set of goals I wish to achieve both personally and globally.
+Project Duality is an AI intended to meet a set of goals I wish to achieve both personally and globally.

 ## The goal